Xiaotong1120/Job-Portal-API-with-MongoDB-and-Flask/README.md

 # Job Portal API with MongoDB and Flask

-This project is part of the **DS5760 NoSQL for Modern Data Science Applications** course, where we build a mini job portal API using MongoDB and Flask.
+This project is part of the **DS5760 NoSQL for Modern Data Science Applications** course, where I build a mini job portal API using MongoDB and Flask.
 The project includes transforming CSV data into JSON format for MongoDB, developing API endpoints for job listings, and setting up the deployment with Docker.

 ## Project Structure

-- **postman.py**: Main codebase for handling the API logic, including endpoints for creating, updating, deleting, and querying job posts.
+- **app.py**: Main codebase for handling the API logic, including endpoints for creating, updating, deleting, and querying job posts.
-- **test.py**: Script for transforming CSV files into JSON format and importing the data into the MongoDB database.
+- **csv_to_json.py**: Script for transforming CSV files into JSON format and importing the data into the MongoDB database.
 - **docker-compose.yaml**: Docker configuration file for containerized deployment of the application.
 - **MiniProject2.pdf**: Instructions detailing the project requirements and tasks.